WouterWisse/emoji-shopping-list/README.md

 </p>

 ## Summary
 First go at creating a `SwiftUI` application using the `Composable Architecture`.
+Will be a free download on the App Store.